arthurmaul/arco/test/test_entity.md

 Deleting entities is done with the `.despawn` method.

-Once deleted, the entity will be recycled with its generation incremented
+Once deleted, the entity will be recycled into the new entity.
+It will have the same entity but with its generation incremented

 ```py